alexjlockwood/AndroidDesignPatterns/_posts/2012-07-06-loaders-part1.md

 ### Android 3.0, Loaders, and the LoaderManager

-Prior to Honeycomb, it was difficult to manage cursors, synchronize correctly with the UI thread, and ensure all queries occured on a background thread.
+Prior to Honeycomb, it was difficult to manage cursors, synchronize correctly with the UI thread, and ensure all queries occurred on a background thread.
 Android 3.0 introduced the `Loader` and `LoaderManager` classes to help simplify the process.
 Both classes are available for use in the Android Support Library, which supports all Android platforms back to Android 1.6.